isomerpages/nrf-corp/_programmes/Corporate Laboratories in Universities and Research Institutes.md

 #### Lab-in-Fab (2020) ####

-Lab-in-Fab is a collaboration between STMicroelectronics, A*STAR’s Institute of Microelectronics (IME), and ULVAC, a leading Japanese manufacturing-tool vendor.
+Lab-in-Fab is a collaboration between STMicroelectronics, ASTAR’s Institute of Microelectronics (IME), and ULVAC, a leading Japanese manufacturing-tool vendor.
 The aim is to jointly set up and operate an 8-inch (200mm) R&D line focused on piezoelectric microelectromechanical (Piezo MEMS) technology within STMicroelectronics’ existing manufacturing facility in Singapore.
 This Lab-in-Fab R&D line brings together three partners with leading-edge and complementary competencies in Piezo materials, Piezo MEMS technologies, and wafer fab tools to boost innovation and accelerate development of new materials, process technologies, and ultimately, products for industry customers.

 [Read the press release here.](https://www.a-star.edu.sg/docs/librariesprovider18/default-document-library/stmicroelectronics-establishes-world-s-first-lab-in-fab-to-advance-adoption-of-piezoelectric-mems-in-singapore-in-partnership-with-astar-and-ulvac.pdf)